Rohit7Be/Media-search-/README.md

 Media Search is a responsive web application for finding photos and videos from one place.
 Enter a search term, switch between photo and video results, and save the media you want to revisit in a personal collection.
 Photo search is powered by Unsplash and video search by Pexels.

+I made this project to learn about Redux Toolkit, i learned about state management and localstorage with Redux.

 ## Tech Stack Used

 - React 19 for the user interface